How to Paint a Stained Dresser

 If your dresser is old and the finish has no shine to it, you can get away without sanding if you use chalk paint.

 This particular dresser could have been painted without sanding because the finish on the stained wood was dry and not shiny at all.
+Check out this post to learn more about how to paint wood furniture without sanding or priming.

 Chalk paint is known as no-prep furniture paint.
+Check out my list of top chalk paint brands here.
 But there are definitely times that you still need to sand before painting with chalk paint.

-Check out my list of top chalk paint brands here.
+BUT if the stained wood is dry, and the finish has no shine to it, the chalk paint should stick.
 If you don’t scuff sand on a glossy, shiny, or slick piece of furniture, your paint can easily be peeled off.
 It will easily chip and scratch (even if you put a polyurethane top coat over the paint!).

 **Note: I scuff sand every piece that passes my hands.
-I paint furniture for other people, so I make sure that paint is going to stick to their furniture for a long time.
+I paint furniture for other people, so I make sure that the paint is going to stick to their furniture for a long time.
 Even when I paint furniture for myself, I scuff sand.
 I don’t want all of my hard work to get damaged easily.
 So when in doubt, scuff sand!

-**Note: If there is no varnish or finish on your stained wood, (you just stained the wood and didn’t put a clear coat over top) then seal the stain in with shellac before painting.
+**Note: If there is no varnish or finish on your stained wood (you just stained the wood and didn’t put a clear coat over top), then seal the stain in with shellac before painting.
+The stain can bleed through the paint, creating a mess for you!

+I like to use these Zibra paintbrushes (especially the round paintbrush!!) on furniture.
 The round brush makes it so easy to paint spindles and get into details compared to a regular flat brush.
 The square brush is my next favorite paintbrush!

-Best Paint for Painting Over Stained Wood
+Best Paint for Stained Wood

+Honestly, the best paint for painting over stained wood depends on what type of finish you want on your dresser.
 There are so many different kinds of paint available to use, and most of them are perfect to use on stained furniture.

 So you have to ask yourself…Do you prefer a solid one-color finish?
 Do you want it distressed?
 Are you looking for a boho vibe with layered and blended colors?